Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Proof of Theorem .

 If $ I_\star (t):=I_{a_\star(t)} = 1$ then $p_a(t)$ decreases for each $a\neq a_\star(t)$.
 In this case, since $R_\star(t) \leq 1$ and $p_a(t) \leq p_{a_\star(t)}(t)$, we have that

 So each case, we have that $\bm p(t+1)$ is positive, as required. \Endproof

-\section{Proof of Theorem \ref{3rd_theorem}}
+\section{Proof of Theorem \ref{3rd_theorem}.}

-Again we can improve on Theorem \ref{2nd_theorem}.
-This is stated in Theorem \ref{3rd_theorem} below.
-The theorem demonstrates that we can improve on Theorem \ref{2nd_theorem} to gain a regret bound of order $O(\log T \log \log T)$.
+We do not require a gap dependent learning rate but at a small cost on our regret bound in Theorem \ref{main_theorem}.
+This is stated in Theorem \ref{3rd_theorem}.
+The theorem demonstrates that we can gain a regret bound of order $O(\log T \log \log T)$.
 Consequently the regret bound is $O((\log T)^{1+\epsilon})$ for any $\epsilon>0$.
 Thus emphasizes the point that the gap to optimal rate $\log T$ can be made arbitrarily small.

-The proof follows a similar pattern to Theorem \ref{2nd_theorem}.
+The proof follows a similar pattern to Theorem \ref{main_theorem}.
 Some results are identical.
-These results we state but refer the reader to the either proof.
-The main changes required are to replace Lemma \ref{upperbound_2} with Lemma \ref{upperbound_2_III}, Proposition \ref{2nd_lemma} with Proposition \ref{2nd_lemma_III}, Lemma \ref{gamma_bound} with Lemma \ref{gamma_bound_III}.
+These results we state but refer the reader to the earlier proof.
+The main changes required are to replace Lemma \ref{upperbound} with Lemma \ref{upperbound_2_III}, Proposition \ref{first_lemma} with Proposition \ref{2nd_lemma_III}, Proposition \ref{LemExpectq} with Proposition \ref{LemExpectq_2_III}.
 We state and prove these results.
 We also restate results whose proof is unchanged and refer the reader to the appropriate results in the main body of the paper.

 Lemma \ref{upperbound_2_III} below is a discrete-time analysis of the o.d.e. $\dot{q}(t) = \eta q(t)^2/(\log(e-\log q(t)))$.

 \begin{lemma} If $\bar q(t)$ is a sequence of real numbers belonging to the interval $(0,1)$ such that